renatols-jf/spboot-chassi/README.md

   the method name.

 ### TimedOperation limitations
 Currently, there is not a managed context for TimedOperations.
-That means that, if two TimedOperations are ran at the same time, either concurrently or one timedOperation starts another before it finishes, the total time of both will be count towards total execution time.
+That means that, if two TimedOperations are executed at the same time, either concurrently or one timedOperation starts another before it finishes, the total time of both will be count towards total execution time.
 Such cases will create errors in the total request execution time reported.
 A fix is scheduled for a near future.